poojithamusunuri/KLH_CSE_2025-26_S2_team12_Legal_Document_Intelligence_Engine/data/README.md

 ## Data Availability

-The corpus and generated processed data are excluded from version control.
-The repository contains the source code and data-processing scripts required to work with the corpus.
+The legal corpus and processed data are included in this repository so that the complete project can be cloned and executed with the provided source code and data-processing scripts.